-We are only partially funded, so If you are not eligible for ACC or Ministry of Justice programmes, then we do ask for a contribution towards your counselling.
+We are only partially funded, so If you are not eligible for ACC or Ministry of Justice programmes, then we do ask for a donation towards your counselling.
 This can be negotiated depending on your circumstances.
 Your ability to pay will not inhibit your entry to service.

 Q: Is it confidential?

 You confidentiality is very important to us we will respect your privacy, unless your or another’s safety safety is at risk.